domilx/keys/README.md

 If you want any key for any software that takes keys NO CRACK,

-I will hapily put them up.
+I will happily put them up.